catenax-ng/product-knowledge/docs/adoption-view/CX-00XX-Ontology Models in Catena-X_v1.0.0.md

 <br/>

-#### **2.1.2 Activity-centred Modelling**
+#### **Activity-centred Modelling**

-Activity-centred or event-based modelling is a well-known approach (see also [CIDOC-CRM](https://www.cidoc-crm.org/)).
-Not all information is directly assigned to an entity.
-The classes actor, place, physical object and conceptual object are connected through activities.
+A well-known approach is the activity-centered or event-based modelling.
+The [CIDOC CRM](https://www.cidoc-crm.org/) ontology provides this idea and the main classes used.
+In this approach the classes actor, place, physical object and conceptual object are connected through activities.
 Instead of assigning all information to the physical object.
 This distributed representation has several advantages:

 - The life cycles of products and documents are represented separately and clearly.
 - The activities have a start and end date so that the data can be queried chronologically.